 Diabetes is a chronic, often debilitating disease in which the body either cannot produce insulin or cannot properly use the insulin that it produces.

-How does diabetes effect your feet and lower limbs?
+How does diabetes affect your feet and lower limbs?

 Diabetes can cause nerve damage and blood flow problems in the feet and lower limbs.
+This is called Diabetic Neuropathy.
 As a result, people with diabetes are at a higher risk for developing complications from minor injuries such as blisters or cuts.
 Nerve damage reduces sensations in the feet, making it difficult to feel when an injury has occurred.
 Poor blood flow makes it difficult for the body to heal from small cuts or wounds.

 These impairments in combination can cause a small injury to become a much larger problem.